 Being that Bluetooth® is a wireless, software-driven solution it offers manufacturers and customers benefits that wired-based solutions just don’t offer.
 One key benefit is that you can upgrade the software and features in Bluetooth® devices fairly easily, without the expense associated with throwing out a perfectly usable device to upgrade to the next generation.

-Some manufacturers take advantage of this flexibility to add extra features or functionality (often proprietary) to their Bluetooth devices.
-One major area this is done is with Push to Talk (PTT)-over-Bluetooth feature.
-Sensear is constantly increasing our functionality (like adding PTT protocols), in an effort to constantly improve our ability to offer a more truly and complete wireless experience.
+Some manufacturers take advantage of this flexibility to add extra features or functionality (often proprietary) to their Bluetooth® devices.
+One major area this is done is with Push to Talk (PTT)-over-Bluetooth® feature.
+Sensear is constantly increasing our functionality (like adding PTT protocols), in an effort to constantly improve our ability to offer a more true and complete wireless experience.

 Bluetooth® is By Nature, Intrinsically Safe.

 Without mechanical moving parts, metal components to create sparks, or power running up a cable, Bluetooth® is inherently a safer option than wired connections.
 In critical and hazardous environments where full situational awareness is key, and your headset, radio/phone, and cable all need to be safe, Bluetooth® removes the factor of a cable and makes compliance very simple.

 The One Question to Ask Whether You Should Choose Hearing Protection With Bluetooth or Not?

 But if you don’t have time for that, ask yourself: do your workers use mobile devices on the job?
-If so, that presents a number of compliance, risk and safety concerns—many of which can be solved with the proper implementation and use of Bluetooth-enabled devices for hearing protection.
+If so, that presents compliance, risk, and safety concerns—many of which can be solved with the proper implementation and use of Bluetooth-enabled devices for hearing protection.

 Follow Sensear and always be in the know.Follow @HearSensear